sudheerj/javascript-interview-questions/README.md

 272. ### How do you perform form validation using javascript

      JavaScript can be used to perform HTML form validation.
-For example, if form field is empty, the function needs to notify, and return false, to prevent the form being submitted.
+For example, if the form field is empty, the function needs to notify, and return false, to prevent the form being submitted.
      Lets' perform user login in an html form,

      ```html